Geolocation challenge: A Swiss train

 In 2021, the TPF purchased 11 three- and four-car Domino trains of the models RBDe 560 235–243, 245, and 247 from the SBB for the operation of the RER Fribourg/Freiburg S20/21 through routes.

-The S20 is an hourly service that serves three legs: Neuchâtel to Ins (on the Bern–Neuchâtel), then Ins to Fribourg (on the Fribourg–Ins), and finally Fribourg to Romont (on the Lausanne–Bern).
-The S21 is a similar hourly service, offset 30 minutes from the S20, that operates its latter two legs (from Ins to Romont).
+the S20 is an hourly service that serves three legs: Neuchâtel to Ins (on the Bern–Neuchâtel), then Ins to Fribourg (on the Fribourg–Ins), and finally Fribourg to Romont (on the Lausanne–Bern). the S21 is a similar hourly service, offset 30 minutes from the S20, that operates the latter two legs (from Ins to Romont).